Norway in a Nutshell DIY and save money

 Oslo to Myrdal (train): Start planning your do it yourself itinerary with your train ticket with the Norwegian state railway to go from Oslo to Myrdal on the westward Oslo-Bergen line.
 Vy, (formerly known as NSB) has so-called “minipris” tickets for one rail journey (no stopovers) between any two cities.
 At the time of this writing, the lowest minipris price was 249 kr per person (an amazing USD $36).
 Think of them as an early-purchase discount and, yes, they are not refundable so be verrry sure of your plans.
 Those early-purchase prices slowly eke upward by about 50 kr as quotas for the lower prices are gradually sold out.
 But these specials can save you hundreds of kroner per person. www.vy.no/en.

 Myrdal to Flam (train): Next up is the steep, historic Flåm Railway that drops you from Myrdal on the main line to Flam on the water.
 You have two choices: Either you can also book this trip with NSB (indeed, booking as one journey, Oslo via Myrdal to Flam).
 Or you can book it directly with the “Flamsbana” railway.
-The cost is the same (300 kr per person at this writing, for this leg).
+The cost is the same.
 And the Flam Railway portion is fully refundable up to 24 hours before departure no matter where you book it (and refundable minus an administrative fee up to departure).

 Flam to Gudvangen (ferry): OK, you’re in Flam, which is more of a jumping-off point for ships, hikes, trails and skiing than much else.
 You can choose to stay there for such adventures, or you can skedaddle onwards.
 Click here to explore accommodations in Flam.
 Here’s the dilemma: If you take the reasonable 8 a.m. train from Oslo, you don’t get to Flam until about 1:50 p.m. after your transfer in Myrdal.
 That connects you to the scenic cruise at 3:10 p.m. along the fjords, which will ultimately get you to Bergen as late as 9:00-10:00 p.m.!
 WHEW, that’s a day!
 Aren’t we on vacation?
 To avoid the “If it’s Tuesday, it must be Belgium” frame of mind, you can instead choose to stay the night in Flam and take a morning ferry onwards.
 Which works fine, except between Oct.
 1 and April 30 when the ONLY ferry onward is the one at 3:10 p.m.
 Which means the last part of your fjord cruise from Flam to Gudvangen will be in total darkness, depending on the time of year.
 What?
 It’ll be dark?
 And I won’t be able to see the UNESCO World Heritage fjords?
 You got it.
 So choose wisely as you plan your Norway in a Nutshell DIY itinerary.
 The Fjord1 company site is where you can check out schedules and buy advance tickets.